awsdevopro/pv-hostpath-kubernetes/README.md

   selector:
     app: webapp1
 ```
 As you see, along with the standard deployment parameters like container image and container port, we have also defined a volume named “web” that uses our PersistentVolumeClaim .
-This volume will be mounted with our custom index.html  at /var/www/html , which is the default webroot directory of LAMP for this Docker Hub image.
+This volume will be mounted with our custom `index.php`  at `/var/www/html` , which is the default webroot directory of LAMP for this Docker Hub image.
 Also, deployment will have access to 5Gi of data in the hostPath  volume.

 Save this spec in httpd-deployment.yaml  and create the deployment using the following command: